IMPORTANT INFORMATION REGARDING PEER TUTORING/ACADEMIC COACHING

 West Liberty University is committed to helping students become engaged, active participants in the educational process and academic community.
-An exemplary Peer Tutoring Program is run through the Learning and Student Development Center.
-Tutoring staff are highly qualified and well trained to assist with courses in their major/minor field(s) of study.
+Our Peer Tutoring Program is coordinated within the Learning & Student Development Center.
+Peer Tutors are recommended by faculty while earning high academic marks in the courses they tutor while having access to regular training.

 By discussing concepts at an individualized pace and in greater detail; using higher-level questioning and supportive communication skills; helping students to identify their learning styles; providing specific study strategies; and developing student collaboration in group sessions, peer tutors can help students master material introduced in the traditional classroom setting and transition from secondary pedagogy to post-secondary andragogy.